The Lost City of Z (film): Plot

 Tadjui tells him stories about a legendary jungle city covered in gold and full of people.
 Fawcett dismisses this as insane ravings, but he soon discovers highly advanced broken pottery and some small stone statues in the jungle, convincing him of the story’s veracity.

 Upon his return, Fawcett is praised, and his wife, Nina (Sienna Miller), has given birth to their second son.
 In the Trinity College Library of Dublin, she discovers a conquistador text telling of a city deep in the Amazonian jungle, which Fawcett names “the Lost City of Z”.
-He also meets renowned biologist James Murray (Angus Macfadyen), who agrees to back his Amazon expedition to find that lost city.
+He also meets renowned biologist James Murray, who agrees to back his Amazon expedition to find that lost city.
 Attempting to convince RGS members for backing, he is initially ridiculed, but ultimately they concede to further exploration.

 Murray, unfamiliar with the rigors of the deep jungle, greatly slows them down.
 Fawcett’s party is attacked along the river, but he makes peace with the natives.
 Murray’s leg injury becomes severely infected, and he begins to succumb to madness.
 Fawcett sends him off with a native guide and their last pack animal to find aid.
-The team must abandon the expedition after discovering that Murray poured paraffin on their supplies.
+However, the rest of the team abandons the expedition after discovering that Murray had poured paraffin on their supplies.

+Fawcett arrives home and is introduced to his daughter.

 Murray survives and, in front of RGS trustees, accuses Fawcett of abandoning him in the jungle, demanding an apology.
 Fawcett opts to resign from the society rather than do so.
 When World War I breaks out in Europe, Fawcett fights in France.
 Manley dies in the trenches at the Battle of the Somme, and Fawcett is temporarily blinded in a chlorine gas attack whilst leading an infantry attack.
-His estranged eldest, Jack (Tom Holland), who had long accused Fawcett of abandoning them, reconciles with him as he recovers.
+His estranged eldest, Jack, who had long accused Fawcett of abandoning them, reconciles with him as he recovers.